-2003 - an adult female at CVL from August 12th until 26th and again on 30th [BBRC] 2009 - a female at Weston STW on September 28th [2012 BBRC][2012 ABR] 2011 - a female at CVL from June 5th21 until 24th [BBRC] 21 A photograph taken on this date, and previously unidentified, has recently come to light [2021 ABR] - Shoveler Spatula clypeata A fairly common, but generally local, winter visitor and autumn passage migrant; usually common at CVL and BL in autumn/early winter.
+21 A photograph taken on this date, and previously unidentified, has recently come to light [2021 ABR] Shoveler Spatula clypeata A fairly common, but generally local, winter visitor and autumn passage migrant; usually common at CVL and BL in autumn/early winter.
 The largest published count is of 1,138 at CVL on 1st January, 1961, although there is some doubt as to the accuracy of this figure, see Vinicombe (2020) for a possible explanation of why it may involve some double counting.
 Higgins (2009) gives the highest WeBS count for CVL as 865 in November 1995, and the 1995 ABR gives the maximum figure for that month as 875.

 Davis (1947) described the species as a 'winter visitor to suitable inland waters, usually in moderate but sometimes in considerable numbers.
 Small parties often occur in coastal areas'.
 Conversely Wheeler (1874) said it was a 'rare winter visitor, Portishead'.
-Although it is scarce in summer, it has bred regularly at CVL and BL.
+Although it is scarce in summer, it used to breed regularly at CVL and BL, with the last record in 2016.
+It possibly bred at PWD in 2019.
 Davis (1947) said 'a few remain in summer and nesting has been reported on various occasions from BL.
 Has probably bred on Kenn Moor and perhaps elsewhere' and this ties in with Charbonnier (1899) which said 'a few pairs breed on the moors of North Somerset'.
-Gadwall Mareca strepera A fairly common resident, winter visitor and late summer/autumn moult visitor, most numerous in autumn with a largest count of 650 at CVL in September 2011.
-Also a scarce breeding species.
+Gadwall Mareca strepera A fairly common resident, winter visitor and late summer/autumn moult visitor, most numerous in autumn with a largest count of 740 at CVL in November 2022.
+It is also a scarce breeding species with half a dozen or so pairs each year.
 It used to breed at CVL in some numbers, peaking at 29 broods in 1970 but since 1994 the number of broods there have crashed, see Vinicombe (2020).

-It was much rarer in the past, neither Wheeler (1974) nor Charbonnier (1899) include it while the 1929 SBR said it was a 'rare winter visitor with a female shot at BL on 22nd December, 1915'.
+Number of broods each year this century It was much rarer in the past, neither Wheeler (1974) nor Charbonnier (1899) include it while the 1929 SBR said it was a 'rare winter visitor with a female shot at BL on 22nd December, 1915'.
 Davis (1947) said it was a 'scarce winter visitor, little known formerly but now reported at intervals in very small numbers.
 Has been noted at the reservoirs the latest records being those of three at BL April 1942 and a pair April 1946' Wigeon Mareca penelope A common winter visitor and passage migrant, with a largest count of 7,000 between Aust and New Passage on 24th January, 1987; rare in summer Wheeler (1874) gave it as a 'rare winter visitor, Portishead, Ashton' but Charbonnier (1899) said it was 'common on the Severn coast in winter' and the 1929 SBR said it was a numerous winter visitor to BL, while numbers at BG vary and it was a regular visitor to the coast.
-Davis (1947) said a 'winter visitor, occurring commonly on the coast and on suitable inland waters' American Wigeon Mareca americana 1, 8 Now a local rarity, but a national rarity until 2002.
+Davis (1947) said a 'winter visitor, occurring commonly on the coast and on suitable inland waters' American Wigeon Mareca americana Now a local rarity, but a national rarity until 2002.
+There are just three records this century: 2009, a female at Weston STW on June 6th 2017, a male at Littleton Warth on January 2nd 2018, a female at CVL from October 25th until the end of the month There are five twentieth century records: